-The differences between Samsung Galaxy Watch 4 vs. Samsung Galaxy Watch Active 2 show just how much Samsung's smartwatch has come in two years.
+The differences between Samsung Galaxy Watch 4 vs. Samsung Galaxy Watch Active 2 show just how much Samsung's smartwatch has come.

-As the company's latest offering, the Samsung Galaxy Watch 4 brings versatile design options, body composition analysis and an entirely refreshed user experience thanks to the merged Wear OS software.
-It has all the signs of becoming the best smartwatch ever for Android users, though it has been followed up by the Galaxy Watch 5.
+The Samsung Galaxy Watch 4 brings versatile design options, body composition analysis and an entirely refreshed user experience thanks to the merged Wear OS software.
+It was once the best smartwatch ever for Android users, though it has been followed up by the Galaxy Watch 5.